petershin/liferay-learn/docs/commerce/latest/en/inventory-management/setting-inventory-by-warehouse.md

 ### Transferring Stock Between Warehouses

 If a store has more than one [warehouse](./setting-up-warehouses.md), users can transfer stock from one warehouse to another.
-Inventory is tracked at the SKU level and reflected in *Inventory* administration.
+Inventory is tracked at the SKU level and reflected on the *Inventory* page.

 To transfer stock between warehouses: